Existing customer? Login

 Critters and leaks

 Having your distribution facilities and vehicle sheds cleaned, bird-proofed, re-painted or insect-proofed while everyone is away on holiday makes sense.
-Use this time to get the spoutings cleaned out, any leaks repaired and maybe even get some new signage installed.
+Use this time to get the spouting cleaned out, any leaks repaired and maybe even get some new signage installed.

 Potholes are a pain.
 So are overhanging trees, long grass and general junk.
 Every yard needs tidying up occasionally, so use the summer break to get Groundskeeper Willy around to fill in the holes, get rid of the old drums and whatnot, and give the grass a mow.

-Happy Holidays.
+Happy Holidays!

 The summer holidays are a time to relax, reconnect with your family, recharge your batteries and forget about work for a while.
 So organising your plant and property maintenance to coincide with this is an excellent way of minimising the time your gear is idle when the New Year kicks off.